dsgrid/dsgrid/dev/spark_overview.md

 $ cp $SPARK_HOME/conf/spark-env.sh.template $SPARK_HOME/conf/spark-env.sh
 ```
 Set `spark.driver.memory` and `spark.driver.maxResultSize` in `spark-defaults.conf` to the maximum
-values that you expect to pull from Spark to Python, such as if you call `df.toPandas()`.
+data sizes that you expect to pull from Spark to Python, such as if you call `df.toPandas()`.
 `1g` is probably reasonable.

 Set `spark.sql.shuffle.partitions` to 1-4x the number of cores in your system.

 Set `spark.executor.cores` and `spark.executor.memory` to numbers that allow creation of your
 desired number of executors.
 Spark will try to create the most number of executors such that each
 executor has those resources.
-For example, if your system has 16 cores and you assigned 16g of
+For example, if your system has 16 cores and you assign 16g of memory
-memory to the worker, `spark.executor.cores 3` and `spark.executor.memory 5g` will result in 3
+to the worker (see below), `spark.executor.cores 3` and `spark.executor.memory 5g` will result in 3
 executors.

 ### Start the Spark processes